To view "In

 the spice pyramid and a larger wood model of the same on the left of the mound -

-the odors which permeate this spice shop - just use your imagination.
+reader the fragrances and odors which permeate this spice shop - just use your

 Over the days, I actually get a few opportunities to hone my bargaining skills and